Creative Writing - Basic Principles

 Developing one’s writing style takes time, patience, and constant practice.
 Attempting too much or writing to consciously may hamper your prose, not improve them.
 Here are a few ways you can improve your writing style and add color to your work.

 - Read: Reading can help improve your writing style immensely.
-There’s nothing wrong with being influenced by an individual author’s writing technique, in fact, you can even take a particular style a few steps further.
+There’s nothing wrong with being influenced by an individual author’s writing technique.
+You can even take a particular form a few steps further.

-- Write: Without constant writing practice you can’t expect you creative writing skills to improve.
-Constantly write , even if you think your work is awful.
+- Write: Without constant writing practice, you can’t expect your creative writing skills to improve.
+Regularly write, even if you think your work is awful.
 It’s not necessary to stick to one genre even; experiment and innovate.
-There is a great possibility you’ll latch on to your individual style soon enough.
+There is an excellent possibility you’ll latch on to your style soon enough.

 - Avoid being clichéd: try to craft original new sentences.
 Steer clear from done-to-death wordings and metaphors.
 You can create interest in your writing by being spunky, creative, and bold in your word choice.

 You can create complex, well-rounded characters quickly by asking yourself questions about what type of person you wish to create.
 For example, where is your character from?
 What does he/she do for a living?
 How old is your character, and what family background is he/she coming from?
 Etc. Following is a list of questions you could ask yourself about your character.

 - How does your character deal with conflict and trouble?